GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 ### Creating the VPN configuration

-Follow the procedure listed in the configuration code snippet below to create the base Layer 3 network configuration of Strongswan .
+Follow the procedure listed in the configuration code snippet below to create the base Layer 3 network configuration of Strongswan.
 Note the following:

--  At least one internal-facing network interface is required in order to connect to your on-premises network, and one external-facing interface is required in order to connect to GCP.
++  At least one internal-facing network interface is required in order to connect to your on-premises network, and one external-facing interface is required in order to connect to GCP.

-From the home directory, create a file named ipsec.conf under/etc/strongswan directory.
+From the home directory, create a file named `ipsec.conf` under `/etc/strongswan` directory.
 Populate it with the following contents, replacing the placeholders with your environment's values:

 ```
 conn myconn